-9 Useful Tips From Experienced Blockchain Practitioners.
+9 Useful To Become an Experienced Blockchain Practitioner

-Developers who are well versed in Blockchain are a rare breed, and it’s a well-known fact that there is an industry shortage of developers with this skillset.
+Developers who are well versed in Blockchain are a rare breed, and it’s a well-known fact that there is an industry shortage of developers with this skill set.
 That means if you’re a developer with Blockchain experience, you can expect to see an abundance of opportunities coming your way.

 Table of contents

 - Tips to drive your own business outcomes.

 - Blockchain as a Service.